1Hive/grants/1hive-nest-grant.md

 - CLI/web deployment template
 - developer hub with docs and user guides

-Creating these things will allow open source projects to empower their communities with Aragon DAOs.
+Combining these components in a cohesive package will allow open source projects to empower their communities with Aragon DAOs.
 Imagine if every open source project could be sustainably funded and governed by a decentralized community.
 We're building the tools to make that possible.

 <br>